Search results for 'painting'

 Flake White Pigment, sometimes referred to as Lead White or Cremnitz White, is an artificial mineral pigment, lead carbonate.
 It is no longer available as a paint, due to its extreme toxicity.
 For this reason, great care must be taken when handling the dry pigment.

-Permitted uses: Restoration of art works and protected buildings when alternatives unsuitable.
+PERMITTED USES Over 18s only.
+Proof of age required.
+Restoration of art works and protected buildings when alternatives unsuitable.

 Learn More -